-4.10 The IFR does not specify when the market share of exemptible three-party schemes should be calculated.
-For consistency and ease, we will adopt the same approach as that laid down in Article 3(4) of the IFR for monitoring domestic debit interchange fee caps where a Member State permits a weighted average approach.

-- 4.11 For the first market share calculation we will use the value of transactions for the period from 9 September 2014 to 8 September 2015.
-If the value of transactions made under an exemptible three-party scheme in the UK between these dates is more than 3% of the value of all transactions made in the UK in the same period, that scheme will not qualify for exemption and must comply with the relevant interchange fee caps from 9 December 2015. - 4.12 For subsequent calculations we will use the value of transactions for the period commencing 1 January and ending 31 December.
+- 4.9 The IFR does not specify when the market share of exemptible three-party schemes should be calculated.
+For consistency and ease, we will adopt the same approach as that laid down in Article 3(4) of the IFR for monitoring domestic debit interchange fee caps where a Member State permits a weighted average approach. - 4.10 The first market share calculation was made using the value of transactions for the period from 9 September 2014 to 8 September 2015.
+For subsequent calculations, in each year until the exemption ceases to apply we will use the value of transactions for the period commencing 1 January and ending 31 December.
 Therefore, if the value of transactions made under an exemptible three-party scheme in the UK between 1 January and 31 December is more than 3% of the value of transactions made in the UK in the same period, that scheme will not qualify for exemption and must comply with the relevant interchange fee caps from 1 April of the following year.

-5 Business Rules
+5. Business Rules

-- The Guidance in this chapter covers the business rules that will be in force by 9 December 2015. - It will be updated in due course to cover the business rules that come into force on 9 June 2016.
+- The guidance in this chapter covers the business rules that were brought into force by 9 December 2015. - It will be updated in due course to cover the business rules that come into force on 9 June 2016.